chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 * **High-order methods** : Lethe supports higher order interpolation.
 This can yield much better results with an equal number of degrees of freedom than traditional second-order (Q1-Q1) methods, especially at higher Reynolds numbers.
 * **Reynolds number** : By changing the inlet velocity, it can be interesting to see the impact of the shear-thinning behavior on the effective drag force.
-* **Non-Newtonian parameters** : It can also be interesting to change the Carreau model parameters, i.e. changing the slope to appreciate the change in behavior.
+* **Non-Newtonian parameters** : It can also be interesting to change the Carreau model parameters, i.e. changing the slope to appreciate the behavior change.

 .. note::
 	It is not possible to use the Carreau model for a shear-thickening flow.
 You should change the model to power-law, and use the decribed parameters in :doc:`../../../parameters/cfd/physical_properties`